hashicorp/terraform-provider-azurerm/website/docs/r/lab_service_lab.html.markdown

 * `username` - (Required) The username to use when signing in to Lab Service Lab VMs.
 Changing this forces a new resource to be created.

-* `password` - (Optional) The password for the user.
+* `password` - (Required) The password for the user.
 Changing this forces a new resource to be created.

 ---